 - 1 tablespoon double strength tomato paste (or 2 tbsp. regular)

 - 1/4 teaspoon black pepper

-- Spray a pressure cooker or large pot with a light coating of olive oil or non-stick spray.
-(If your pot is non-stick, just add a little water instead.)
-Heat it and add the onions.
+Heat a pressure cooker or large pot and add the onions.
 (Electric pressure cooker users, use Sauté or Brown setting.)
 Sauté for about 5 minutes, until they begin to brown.
 Add the celery, green pepper, and garlic, and cook, stirring, for 3 more minutes.

-- Once the peas are tender, add all remaining ingredients and simmer on low for at least 25 minutes to allow flavors to develop.
+Once the peas are tender, add the reserved herbs and all remaining ingredients and simmer on low for at least 25 minutes to allow flavors to develop.
+If the soup is too thick, add up to two cups water or vegetable broth until it's the consistency of soup.
 (Electric pressure cooker users, use the Sauté or Brown setting and adjust the heat to low if possible, or use Keep Warm.)
 Serve with brown rice with additional hot sauce.
 (Garnishing with fresh oregano is optional.)